 June is Rose Month, Iced Tea Month, and Rivers Month.
 Special days this month are Best Friends Day, Flag Day, Father’s Day, Go Fishing Day, and Sky Day.
 If you are looking for a reason to take a vacation, there are a few.
 Many people take a break from their daily lives and journey away from home.
 Often when we leave home we can’t wait to get back.
-We long for the comforts of home, but still try to make the most of the journey.
-Sometime a pillow or a coffee cup from our house brings some comfort, but we still long to reach the destination we journeyed from in the first place-home.
+We long for the comforts of home but still try to make the most of the journey.
+Sometimes a pillow or a coffee cup from our house brings some comfort, but we still long to reach the destination we journeyed from in the first place - home.
 This week I heard, “Life is a journey, not a destination.”
 As we travel through this life we need to realize we are on our way to a final destination.
 We will reach it one day.
 Life was given to each of us by God our Father.
 Someday we will return to Him.
 While we are here, there are comforts of home available to us.
 Jesus, the Rose, makes available to us rivers of living water.
 Jesus is our best friend.
 God sent His Son to fill our cups and quench our thirsty souls.
-Jesus sent the Holy Ghost to comfort us and wants us to each be fishers o men.
+Jesus sent the Holy Ghost to comfort us and wants us to each be fishers of men.
 This June when you see flags waving against a bright blue summer sky, as you sip your iced tea, remember life is a journey, not a destination.
 Make the most of your journey.

 Sing It Again